Local workers - Occupations - Transport, Postal and Warehousing

-An analysis of the jobs held by the Transport, Postal and Warehousing workforce in Gunnedah Shire in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the Transport, Postal and Warehousing workforce in Cardinia Shire in 2016 shows the three most popular occupations were:

-In comparison, the Information Media and Telecommunications workforce within Gunnedah Shire employed % as Machinery Operators And Drivers; 15.4% as Clerical and Administrative Workers; and % as Managers.
+In comparison, Victoria employed 42.8% as Machinery Operators And Drivers; 21.1% as Clerical and Administrative Workers; and 11.2% as Managers.

-The major differences between the jobs held by the Transport, Postal and Warehousing workforce in the Gunnedah Shire and the Information Media and Telecommunications workforce were:
+The major differences between the jobs held by the Transport, Postal and Warehousing workforce in Cardinia Shire and Victoria were:

-- A smaller percentage of local workers employed as Sales Workers (2.3% compared to 30.8%)
+- A smaller percentage of local workers employed as Clerical and Administrative Workers (17.7% compared to 21.1%)

-- A smaller percentage of local workers employed as Technicians and Trades Workers (5.6% compared to 15.4%)
+- A smaller percentage of local workers employed as Sales Workers (3.3% compared to 4.7%)

-The largest changes in the jobs held by the Transport, Postal and Warehousing in the Gunnedah Shire workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Transport, Postal and Warehousing in Cardinia Shire workforce between 2011 and 2016 were: